ashriram/micro50/Hotel.md

 ## Conference Hotel Reservation Information:

-Our conference room rate is $$$ plus taxes for one or two persons in a room.
+Our conference room rate is 229 USD plus taxes for one or two persons in a room.
 Hyatt Cambridge  reservations using the MICRO negotiated rate can be made here.
 If you want to get dates outside of the "normal" MICRO dates and the website says that no rooms are available, let us know and we can ask the hotel to put more rooms into the MICRO "block" for the dates you want.